ISSUE 03

 EMANUEL

 And I think that’s really interesting.
-I mean obviously their experiences have a whole other side to it but I found that really remarkable that people would kind of reach out to me being like, thank you for making this book because I feel like I know more about myself—like, as a Korean person.
+I mean obviously their experiences have a whole other side to it but I found that really remarkable that people would kind of reach out to me being like, thank you for making this book because I feel like I know more about myself.

 And I think that goes back to like telling ordinary stories because the ordinary stories are what we can sort of latch onto and put little hooks on to be like, okay, this is what I belong to.